ccao-data/data-architecture/dbt/models/sale/columns.md

 {% docs column_group_size %}
 Count of sales/properties in the group.

-This is the population within which price statistics (e.g., standard deviation) are calculated.
+This is the number of observations in a population within which price statistics (e.g., standard deviation) are calculated.
 {% enddocs %}

 ## housing_market_class_codes